Sports journalism: Digital age

 Since the start of the new millennium, circulation and advertising numbers of print newspapers having been falling rapidly.
 This has led to widespread cost cutting and layoffs across the industry.
-There are 29 percent fewer journalist in the workforce now when compared to the number of journalist in 1980.
+There are 29 percent fewer journalists in the workforce now when compared to the number of journalist in 1980.
 These developments have significantly affected sports journalism as established publications like Sports Illustrated and ESPN have had to cut content, increase prices and reduce the number of publications which leads to more people unsubscribing from the content.
 The fall in print sports journalism can be tied to the rise of internet and digital sports journalism.
 Digital sports journalism serves as both a complement and a competitor of newspaper sports journalism.
 Digital sports journalism began in the mid 1990s with ESPN creating the first website in 1995.
 At first digital sports journalism covered broad topics in scope, but as time went on and the internet became more widespread, bloggers and location and team specific websites started taking over the market.
 A majority of these smaller websites did not charge a subscription fee as it was funded on advertising.
 This lower cost to the consumer as well as increased access to variety of very specific content led to the shift away from print and towards digital.
 However, the growth seen in the digital space which has increased advertising revenue has not balanced out the losses from print journalism.
 The importance of click count has gone up as these sites are being funded by online advertisers.
 This has led to many shorter journalistic pieces offering controversial opinions in order to generate the most clicks.
 Sportswriters regularly face more deadline pressure than other reporters because sporting events tend to occur late in the day and closer to the deadlines many organizations must observe.
 Yet they are expected to use the same tools as news journalists, and to uphold the same professional and ethical standards.
 They must take care not to show bias for any team.
 Twitter and other social media platforms became sports information providers.
 Twitter became a platform for sports in 2009 during the NBA playoffs.
 By the end of April, tweeting by television sports analysts, announcers, and journalists was the new trend in sports.